JTorres258/mlops-dogbreed-demo/README.md

 ### Installing Docker

 Docker is already included in GitHub Codespace.
 In case of using a local machine, visit [this link](https://docs.docker.com/get-started/get-docker/).
 Make sure your computer follow the basic requirements before the installation.

+## Introduction to MLFlow

+MLflow is an open-source platform that helps you track, reproduce, and deploy machine learning models.

+It has four main components:

+- Tracking – record and query experiments (parameters, metrics, artifacts, etc.)

+- Projects – package ML code in a reusable format

+- Models – manage model versions and serve them

+- Registry – store and manage different model versions

+The tracking URI tells MLflow where to log and retrieve your experiment data — essentially, where the MLflow Tracking Server is located.
+It’s how MLflow knows whether to store your experiment metadata: locally (in files on your machine), or remotely (in a central MLflow server or database)